 selection of c requires that the chunks have high prob-

 ability of being completed by the processors before the optimal time.
-The chunk sizes are dynamically com- puted by the scheduler at runtime.
+The chunk sizes are dynamically computed by the scheduler at runtime.
 When computing for the larger chunks, the processors incur a relatively low communication overhead.
 The unevenness of the respective finishing times of the larger chunks can be

 1 In practice, the scheduler is usually P0 .